Nucleus® Implants

 Cochlear provides a broad range of implants and electrodes to address your type of hearing loss, cochlea anatomy and surgeon preference.

-What you will find on this page
+What you'll find on this page

-- Learn how Cochlear™ Nucleus® Implants are designed
+• Learn how Cochlear™ Nucleus® Implants are designed

-- Explore the Cochlear Nucleus Implant portfolio
+• Explore the Cochlear Nucleus Implant portfolio

-- Discover the link between electrode design and hearing performance
+• Discover the link between electrode design and hearing performance

-- Learn about MRI considerations with Nucleus Implants
+• Learn about MRI considerations with Nucleus Implants

-Cochlear’s Implant design philosophy
+Cochlear's implant design philosophy

-All our implants are designed to last a lifetime with performance and preservation of the cochlear structures in mind.* Our broad range of implants and electrodes allow your surgeon to choose the best one for you or your child's type of hearing loss, cochlea anatomy and the surgeon's preference.
-In addition, we design our implants with the future in mind by allowing for future advances in sound processor technology without the need for additional surgeries.
+Our broad range of implants and electrodes allow your surgeon to choose the best one for you or your child's type of hearing loss, cochlea anatomy and the surgeon's preference.

 “I chose Cochlear because they have a very strong track record for making the newer technologies available to prior generation implants.”